wso2/docs-ei/en/micro-integrator/docs/develop/creating-artifacts/data-services/creating-data-services.md

 ### Adding a Resource

-Use this section to configure a REST operation for invoking the data service.
+Use this section to configure a REST resource for invoking the data service.

 1. Click **Resources** to expand the section.
 	![](../../../assets/img/tutorials/data_services/resource_expanded.png)